Mysore Ashtanga Practice

 For all levels; Drop-ins always welcome.
 Class size is limited to 15 students.
 Arrive early to ensure props and a spot.
 Yin Yoga is a complementary yoga practice to dynamic, active yoga styles such as Ashtanga Yoga.
 Postures are practiced on the floor and each is held for several minutes, allowing the deep layers of connective tissue to be gently and safely stretched.
 Yin Yoga restores and maintains the natural mobility of the joints and tissues closest to our core and encourages the free flow of energy throughout the body.
 Emphasizing stillness and an attitude of quiet acceptance, Yin Yoga can help practitioners develop or deepen mindful meditation.

-For students of all levels.
-Drop-ins always welcome.
-All students are guided/led simultaneously through a steady and flowing experience of half of the Primary Series of Ashtanga Yoga.
-Beginners may drop in to this class; the teacher will provide alignment instructions and physical assists.
-New students are guided with wisdom and patience; more seasoned Ashtanga students can practice to their own potential.
+Students will be guided/led simultaneously through the sequence of postures comprising the Primary Series of Ashtanga Yoga.
+This class format is flexible and may include postures from the Intermediate Series, Restorative Yoga or Pranayama.
+The teacher will provide alignment instructions and optional hands-on assists.
+New students are guided with wisdom and patience; seasoned Ashtanga students can practice to their own potential.

 Led Primary Series